Kampouse/study-hack/README.md

 ### Name

-is a combination of "Just" and "chat" and "R&D" is "Research & Development".
+is a combination of "Just" and "chat" and "R&D" is "Reach & Discover".

 ### Tech Stack mind

 - Built with `Qwik` `drizzle` `qwik-ui` `modular-form-qwik`
-- Deployed on `Vercel`
+- Deployed on `Railway & Docker`

 ## Local Development